-Perhaps the great birds above her head are "whoopers" - the Whooping Crane (Grus americana), is one of the world's rarest and most endangered creatures, and it is also one of the most beautiful.
-Putting down her camera and sketchbook and opening her umbrella, she sprints along the shore, and the wind sweeps her up in its gusty arms.
-She takes wing with the moondancing cranes, her long skirts blowing.
+Twilight wraps the shore, and a flock of cranes is silhouetted against the rising moon.
+The artist watches as light and wind and earth and water weave a wild and elemental tapestry at the end of a perfect day.
+Perhaps the great birds above her head are "whoopers".
+The Whooping Crane (Grus americana), is one of the world's rarest and most endangered creatures, and it is one of the most beautiful.
+Setting her camera and sketchbook down, she lifts her arms in jubilation and dances along the shore, kicking up the cool sand with her bare feet.
+The wind sweeps her up in its gusty arms, and she takes wing with the moondancing cranes, long gypsy skirts blowing.

 For the lover of typefaces and lettering, the great wide world is full of wonders, and every single scrap of print encountered is a grand adventure in the offing.
 It helps to have a good guidebook along as one traverses the soaring peaks and pastoral valleys of the typographical landscape, and I recommend one book alone—book designer, typographer, poet, essayist and mythic historian Robert Bringhurst’s magnificent The Elements of Typographic Style.